Skip to main content

 16 mentions Positive Neutral Negative

 Players express a deep emotional connection to the game, likening it to nostalgic experiences from their childhood while also appreciating its modern features.
-The heartfelt storytelling and character development evoke strong feelings, reminiscent of classic titles like System Shock 2 and Deus Ex.
-Many reviewers highlight the game's ability to create a profound sense of immersion and emotional engagement, especially considering its indie origins and modest budget.
+The heartfelt storytelling and character development evoke strong feelings, reminiscent of classic titles like System Shock 2, highlighting the game's ability to resonate on a personal level despite its indie origins.
+Overall, the emotional impact is described as profound and engaging, making it a standout experience in the gaming landscape.

 • “Heartbreaking.”